Tevin Coleman: Atlanta Falcons

+2015 season

 Coleman was selected by the Atlanta Falcons in the third round with the 73rd overall pick of the 2015 NFL Draft.
 He was the fifth of 18 running backs to be selected that year.
 On May 12, 2015, Coleman signed his rookie contract, a four-year contract worth $3,219,012, with a $745,244 signing bonus.

-2015 season: Rookie year

 On September 8, 2015, due to the injury of Devonta Freeman, Coleman was named the Falcons feature running back to start the season.
 On September 14, 2015, Coleman made his NFL debut, running for 80 yards on a season-high 20 carries against the Philadelphia Eagles on Monday Night Football.
 On September 20, 2015, Coleman scored his first touchdown of his career against the New York Giants.
 Coleman suffered a fractured rib in the game and was sidelined for Week 3 and Week 4 against the Dallas Cowboys and the Houston Texans, respectively.
 On November 29, 2015, Coleman ran for a season-high 110 yards on 18 carries against the Minnesota Vikings, his first 100-yard game of his career.
 In his rookie season, Coleman rushed for 392 yards for one touchdown.
 Coleman was ranked 11th among rookies in rushing yards.

 2016 season

 During the season opener, Coleman caught five passes for 95 yards in a 31–24 loss against the Tampa Bay Buccaneers.
 In the next game, he scored his first touchdown of the season, a 13-yarder, against the Oakland Raiders.
 On September 26, Coleman scored a career-high three touchdowns against the New Orleans Saints, his first multi-touchdown game.
 On October 9, Coleman caught four passes for a career-high 132 yards and a touchdown against the Denver Broncos, his first touchdown reception of his career.
 On October 23, Coleman ran for 64 yards on eight carries and a touchdown against the San Diego Chargers.
 Coleman ran 30 yards for the touchdown.
 Coleman suffered a hamstring injury in the game.
-Coleman was sidelined from Week 8 and Week 9's matchups against the Green Bay Packers and the Tampa Bay Buccaneers, respectively.
+Coleman was sidelined from Week 8 and Week 9's matchups against the Green Bay Packers and the Buccaneers, respectively.

 On February 5, 2017, Coleman scored a six-yard receiving touchdown in the third quarter of Super Bowl LI against the New England Patriots.
 In addition, he had seven rushes for 29 yards in the Super Bowl.
 However, his efforts were not enough as the Patriots defeated the Falcons by a score of 34–28 in overtime.

 Coleman's 6.3 yards per touch in 2016 was second among NFL running backs with more than 100 touches (carries plus receptions).